Split screen AOA and Pop Century

 Disney’s Pop Century Resort

-Pop Century features three themed pools, including the main Hippy Dippy Pool with flower-shaped water jets, the quieter Bowling Pool, and the Computer Pool.
+Pop Century features three themed pools.
+These include the main Hippy Dippy Pool with flower-shaped water jets, the quieter Bowling Pool, and the Computer Pool.
 The resort also offers a jogging trail, an arcade, and nightly outdoor movies.

 Disney’s Art of Animation Resort